seekdavidlee/Eklee-Azure-Functions-GraphQl-Examples/ReadMe.md

 * [Postman](https://www.getpostman.com/) test.
 * ReadMe.md

-Please review the ReadMe for additional requirements such as configuration setup requirements.
-After setting up the Project, we should be able to run it.
+Please review the ReadMe for additional details such as configuration setup requirements.
+After setting up the Project, we will be able to run it.

 # Creating a starter solution + project

-You can also created a starter solution + project by running the following Powershell command:
+We can also created a starter solution + project by running the following Powershell command.
+Note that this Powershell script is also used internally to create a new example, so please note for any new changes.

 ```
 .\GenSolution.ps1 -Name $nameOfProject
 ```

-Remember to provide a name for your starter solution + project.
-There are two other parameters -OutputPath and -NugetSource which will allow you to specify where you want the solution and project to be and what nuget sources to use.
-This Powershell script is used internally to create the Examples, so please note for any new changes.
+Remember to provide a name for the starter solution + project.
+There are two other optional parameters -OutputPath and -NugetSource.

+* The OutputPath parameter will allow us to specify where we want the solution and project to be created.
+* The NugetSource specify which nuget source to use for adding the Eklee.Azure.Functions.GraphQl nuget package.